Helping the community four paws at a time

 He now lives with Max, a seven-year-old boy whose autism had become so difficult his family didn’t know what to do.

 Riley has become a part of the family and their lives have completely changed.

 Max is happier, calmer and his distressing physical meltdowns have reduced.

 Autism Assistance Dogs are also trained to keep the child safe when the family is out and about.
-The dog will sit if the child tries to run away, stopping them from potentially getting lost in a shopping centre or running onto a busy road.
+If the child tries to run away, the dog will sit and a safety mechanism attaching the two will stop the child from potentially running onto a busy road or getting lost in a shopping centre.

 The social side of the autism program is another positive step.
 Making friends and socialising can be tricky for kids with autism, but with their four-legged best friend by their side keeping them calm, it’s often the confidence boost they need.